Posts

 Image

-Disciples wage spiritual warfare through right conduct, acts of love, and proclaiming the gospel .
-“Spiritual warfare” is a common topic in popular preaching, an idea derived from Paul’s words to the church in Ephesus - “ Our wrestling is not against flesh and blood but against the principalities and powers… against the spiritual hosts of wickedness in the heavenly places .”
+“Spiritual warfare” is an idea based on the Apostle Paul’s words to the Assembly in Ephesus - “ Our wrestling is not against flesh and blood but against the principalities and powers… against the spiritual hosts of wickedness in the heavenly places .”
+So, how do believers wage war against these unseen forces of darkness?

 The Sanctuary of God